SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

   </a>
 </figure>

-This time we are going to create and sign the Verifiable Credential ourselves.
+This time we are going to create and sign the Gaia-X Credential ourselves.
 Here is how it could look like:

 ```json